surveyjs/survey-creator/docs/Build-Component-Questions.md

     );
     //On changing business address value
     businessAddress.valueChangedCallback = function () {
-      //If shipping address same as business is choosen then if (shippingSameAsBusiness.value == true) {
+      //If shipping address same as business is chosen then if (shippingSameAsBusiness.value == true) {
         shippingAddress.value = businessAddress.value;
       }
     };
     //On changing address same as business
     shippingSameAsBusiness.valueChangedCallback = function () {
-      //If shipping address same as business is choosen then copy value from business address, otherwise clear the value shippingAddress.value =
+      //If shipping address same as business is chosen then copy value from business address, otherwise clear the value shippingAddress.value =
         shippingSameAsBusiness.value == true ? businessAddress.value : "";
     };